FurkanGozukara/ACE-Step_Premium/README.md

 	- ```# Lyrics```
 		- Your lyrics
 	- I tried to make it as much as possible robust so it should work fairly well see below example
+- Custom Trigger Tag was not working properly and this issue fixed
+- New feature Debug: save text prompts added so that you can see what is exactly used to generate Preprocessed tensor files which are actually used for training
 - Just run installer to update

 <img height="600" alt="image" src="https://github.com/user-attachments/assets/4e46ed9c-4bb1-4590-8998-329963a00f3b" />